caputdraconis050630/caputdraconis050630/README.md

 I love exploring new technologies and building innovative services.
 Right now, I'm working on a toy project: an AI Agent based on MCP.
 While I enjoy development, I’m even more passionate about designing architectures for new services and refining them through hands-on experience.
 I learn the most when I realize my initial architectures need improvement and adapt them during development.

+Personally, I believe the top-down approach is a great methodology, but whenever time allows, I prefer the bottom-up approach—starting from the fundamentals and principles, then building up step by step.

 I’m also enthusiastic about sharing knowledge.
 I lead cloud study groups at IGRUS, a campus club, and frequently mentor at hackathons, offering advice based on my experiences.